1 District Milton (12 Division)

 Milton (1 District) is commanded by:

-In 2014, he was assigned to the service’s newly formed Office of Continuous Improvement and Strategic Management, leading several enterprise change initiatives and organizational projects.
+In 2015, she was assigned to the service’s Strategic Management Office, leading several enterprise change initiatives and organizational projects.

 Julie began her role as the 1 District-Operations Inspector in January 2019 and is grateful for the opportunity to work in one of Canada’s fastest growing communities.